pubmed2ensembl/MartScript/README.markdown

 License
 -------

-MartScript is released under the LGPL (see LICENCE).
+MartScript is released under the LGPL (see LICENSE).